yext/answers-search-ui/README.md

 ### Custom Render for ALL Result Items

-You can override the render function for EACH item in the result list, as apposed to the entire component.
+You can override the render function for EACH item in the result list, as opposed to the entire component.
+// TODO wait wh is this supposed to override the VerticalResults vs AccordionResults????

 ```js